 The internship gives students an opportunity to see the connections between theory (what they have been learning in their classes) and practice by working closely with a community group, public agency, non-profit or private organization.
 The experience grounds students' academic learning and helps them clarify their interests and career directions.
 In our surveys of Urban Studies graduates, we ask them to list courses which have proven important to them in their current careers.
 They almost always cite the fieldwork internship as one of the most important parts of their undergraduate experience.

 Students choose a fieldwork site either because they are considering a career in the field or because they are interested in the substance of what the organization does and want to clarify their interests, professional goals, or possible area of graduate study.
-After choosing an agency, students submit a placement form to the Urban Studies office which provides us with the supervisor's contact information.
+The Urban Studies Program maintains a resource guide listing various Philadelphia agencies that may be interested in hosting student interns.
+Agencies request to have their information included in this database by completing a form provided by the Urban Studies office.
+Students are not limited to the agencies listed in the database, however, and may choose any area site that interests them.

 We expect students to be self-conscious about what they are learning through their internship and to be able to articulate and demonstrate their learning.
 They develop a learning plan with three kinds of goals: knowledge, skills, and normative, which they revise half way through the internship.
 Students choose the two goals that best demonstrate what they learned in the internship to present in the final "portfolio."
 The portfolio also includes an ethnography, history, and management analysis of the organization as well as a bibliography and academic essay.
 Most of the interns keep a journal, which they use to illustrate arguments in their portfolios.
 Each student makes a presentation on one of their learning plan goals to the whole class at the end of the semester.